List of HNK Hajduk Split players

 Hrvatski nogometni klub Hajduk Split is a Croatian football club founded in 1911, and based in the city of Split.
-Between the early 1920s and 1940, club regularly participated in the Kingdom of Yugoslavia national championship.
-Following World War II and the formation of the Yugoslav league system in 1946, Hajduk went on to spend the entire SFR Yugoslavia period in top level.
+Between the early 1920s and 1940, the club regularly participated in the Kingdom of Yugoslavia national championship.
+Following World War II and the formation of the Yugoslav league system in 1946, Hajduk went on to spend the entire SFR Yugoslavia period in the top level.
 Their run continued following the breakup of Yugoslavia, as the club joined the Croatian First League in its inaugural season in 1992, never having been relegated from its top tier.
-Since playing their first competitive match, more than 200 players made at least 100 appearances (including substitute appearances) or 100 goals for the first-team squad, all of whom are listed in a table below.
+Since playing their first competitive match, more than 200 players have made at least 100 appearances (including substitute appearances) or 100 goals for the first-team squad, all of whom are listed in a table below.

 Frane Matošić holds the record for greatest number of appearances (both official and unofficial) for Hajduk, as well as greatest number of goals scored, with 729 goals in 739 matches.
-Vedran Rožić is official appearances record holder standing at 390, with Frane Matošić holding record for most official goals, at 309.
-Josip Skoko holds both records among Hajduk's foreign players with 287 appearances and 55 goals.
+Vedran Rožić is the official appearances record holder standing at 390, with Frane Matošić holding the record for most official goals, at 309.
+Josip Skoko holds both records among Hajduk's foreign players, with 287 appearances and 55 goals.